Radhakunda

 9. Govinda-ghat

-Sanatan Goswami once expressed his doubts about a verse by
+Sanatan Goswami once expressed his doubts about a verse by Rupa

-some girls playing under nearby tree.
-Sanatan suddenly saw a
+under nearby tree.
+Sanatan suddenly saw a black snake approaching one

-shouted to the girl to warn her...
+of the girls from behind and shouted to the girl to warn her...

 |